matanyall/Baseball-Score/README.md

 # Baseball-Score
-This is a Java program i wrote during the a coding competition at UMD
+This is a Java program I wrote during the Microsoft coding competition at UMD.